Go ahead and share!

 Carmine's

 If someone says Carmine’s is the “Best Italian Restaurant Ever” then you immediately know they are a tourist.
 Although the parent company has sold off many of their other brands, Carmine’s has locations at casinos in Las Vegas and Atlantic City, at Atlantis in the Bahamas, and another in Washington DC.
 It’s essentially a corporate owned chain restaurant.
 HOWEVER, Carmine’s is a great option for large family gatherings.
 This is because the meals are served family style, so they are large, meant to be shared, and are actually priced quite reasonably.
-Carmine’s is better than the Olive Garden, but I’d rather you walk up to 56th Street to Patsy’s Italian Restaurant for old school Italian, walk just one block west into Hell’s Kitchen for Becco or a bit further for dell’anima, or head down to the West Village where you can find some of NYC’s best Italian at I Sodi, Via Carota, or L’Artusi instead.
-200 W 44th St
+Carmine’s is better than the Olive Garden, but I’d rather you walk up to 56th Street to Patsy’s Italian Restaurant for old school Italian, walk just one block west to Restaurant Row (W46th St) for Becco or head down to the West Village where you can find some of NYC’s best Italian at I Sodi, Via Carota, or L’Artusi instead.

 Virgil's Real BBQ